iRNA-COSI/APAeval/docs/templates/snakemake/README.md

 ## Output & post-processing

-{Describe method output and postprocessing steps if necessary.}
+{Describe output files and postprocessing steps if necessary.}

-> Naming convention for output files:
-> [IDENTIFIER]_[METHOD].[OUTFORMAT]

 ## Notes

 {Notes about the METHOD.
 e.g. Did you have to adjust the method's soure code?
 }

-## Verdict

-* How easy is it to install?
-* How extensivly documented is the method?
-* If a test is supplied, does it work?
-* How easy is it to run?
-* Any other experiences, remarks?